 Though they’re all made from one piece of leather on the upper, not all wholecut oxfords are alike.
 Some of them have vertical seams running the length of the heel counter, and some don’t.
 What’s the difference?

-- Seamless wholecuts can only be lasted by hand.
-They are of the highest quality, quite rare, and are often found only from bespoke makers.
+• Seamless wholecuts can only be lasted by hand.
+They are of the highest quality, are quite rare, and are often found only by bespoke makers.

 Simplicity is synonymous with formality, and wholecuts are as simple as it gets.
 Even in their more casual versions, they look better dressed up as opposed to dressed down.
 Below, we provide a few examples of how to wear them for different levels of dressiness: